Iota Chamaeleontis

-ι Chamaeleontis, Latinized as Iota Chamaeleontis, is a single star in the southern circumpolar constellation of Chamaeleon.
-It is visible to the naked eye as a dim, yellow-white hued point of light, having an apparent magnitude of about 5.3.
-Based upon parallax measurements, this star is around 188 light years away from the Sun, but it is drifting closer with a radial velocity of −4 km/s.
+Iota Chamaeleontis is a single star in the southern circumpolar constellation of Chamaeleon.
+Its name is a Bayer designation that is Latinized from ι Chamaeleontis, and abbreviated Iota Cha or ι Cha.
+This star is visible to the naked eye as a dim, yellow-white hued point of light, having an apparent magnitude of about 5.3.
+Based upon parallax measurements, this star is 188.4 ly away from the Sun, but it is drifting closer with a radial velocity of −4 km/s.

-Spectra of the star taken in different years have been given types of F3IV/V and F5III, leading to a mean published type of F3/5 III/V, with the suspicion that the spectrum is variable.
+Spectra of this star taken in different years have been given types of F3IV/V and F5III, leading to a mean published type of F3/5 III/V, with the suspicion that the spectrum is variable.
 It is an F-type star, likely an evolving subgiant.

-It is 1.2 billion years old with 3.6 times the Sun's radius.
-The star has a high rate of spin with a projected rotational velocity of 130 km/s, which is giving it an oblate shape with an equatorial bulge some 9% larger than the polar radius.
-It is radiating over 20 times the Sun's luminosity from its photosphere at an effective temperature of 6,429 K. An infrared excess suggests a circumstellar disk of dust is orbiting at a distance of 8.3 AU from the star with a mean temperature of 200 K.
+Iota Cha has 1.9 times the mass of the Sun with 3.4 times the Sun's radius.
+It is 1.2 billion years old with a high rate of spin, showing a projected rotational velocity of 130 km/s.
+This is giving it an oblate shape with an equatorial bulge some 9% larger than the polar radius.
+The star is radiating 19.1 times the Sun's luminosity from its photosphere at an effective temperature of 6,514 K. An infrared excess suggests a circumstellar disk of dust is orbiting at a distance of 8.3 AU from the star with a mean temperature of 200 K.